1-Power/RestroGirls/README.md

 1. Once all your applications are installed then run xampp.
 2. Once the xampp is running then click start on the first two options as show in the bellow image.
 ![2](https://user-images.githubusercontent.com/82662797/197410059-99b629d5-cab0-4878-b0bc-15f618bdb7e1.png)
+3. Once the server is running then open Browser of your choice.
+4. Open the browser of your choice isopen then on the search bar type the following:
+'''
+localhost
+'''
+5. When you enter the above command then you will be redirected to the myphpadmin website.
+It will look like this as shown below: